 - Gasoline-powered items, such as motorcycles, mopeds, or parts thereof

 - Flammable and/or combustible liquids and/or chemicals including gasoline and charcoal

-- Grills of any type (except UL-listed Foreman-style grills in apartments)
+- Grills of any type (with the exception of Foreman-style grills in apartments)

 - Fireworks, smoke bombs, sparklers, etc.